cube-group/swoole-express/README.md

 High performance web framework based on swoole.

 ### Attension to use the cube.
-it works on the php-swoole extension,
+it works on the php-swoole extension,Please make sure to install the swoole extension!
 <p>
 The advantage of the framework is to use the asynchronous process, swoole thread and process technology, so be sure to use asynchronous, in the use of I/O and network requests such as fs/FS:: readFileAsync, fs/FS:: writeFileAsync, http/Http:: getAsync, http/Http:: postAsync etc..